mitso2005/portfolio/README.md

 - Tablets
 - Desktop screens

-## 📄 License

-This project is open source and available under the MIT License.

 ## 🤝 Contributing

 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first.